Self-Improving Search & AI-Powered Search Engines

 STORM

 Shao et al. (2024) (Shao et al., 2024) introduced STORM (Synthesis of Topic Outlines through Retrieval and Multi-perspective question asking), a system that writes Wikipedia-style articles through multi-turn search and synthesis.
 STORM first researches a topic by simulating conversations with topic experts (generated by the LLM), using each expert's questions to drive targeted searches.
 It then synthesizes the gathered information into a structured article with proper citations.
 The multi-perspective approach is crucial: by generating diverse expert personas (a historian, an economist, a social scientist), STORM produces questions from different angles, leading to more comprehensive coverage than a single-perspective approach.
-On a blind evaluation against real Wikipedia articles, expert annotators rated STORM's articles as comparable in breadth and organization, though human-written articles still exhibited deeper analysis and more nuanced contextualization.
-STORM 2 extended this with discourse management and a more sophisticated outline generation process, achieving article quality comparable to human-written Wikipedia articles on some topics.
+In a rubric-based human evaluation on the FreshWiki dataset, experienced Wikipedia editors rated STORM's articles as comparable in breadth and organization to real Wikipedia articles, though as a qualitative finding the human-written articles still exhibited deeper analysis and more nuanced contextualization.

 Deep Research Systems